TomArcher/node-sandbox/node-sandbox/docs/deploy-node-app-to-azure.md

-# Deploying an existing Node.js app to Azure App Service
+# Deploy an existing Node.js app to Azure App Service

 This topic illustrates how to deploy your Node.js application to Azure App Service using the Azure CLI.